 Learn programming for good instead of profit

 I have a very good reason for creating a new tutorial when there are so many existing ones.
 It's obvious even to non-programmers that there are pervasive problems with modern software.
 When I was a kid, I had a computer with 256MiB of memory, and it could run all the apps I wanted.
-Today my laptop has *16 times* that much memory (and its processor is more powerful by a similar factor), but do programs run 16 times faster?
-Can it run 16 times as many programs at once?
+Today my laptop has *64 times* that much memory (and its processor is more powerful by a similar factor), but do programs run 64 times faster?
+Can it run 64 times as many programs at once?
 Absolutely not.
-Somehow, ordinary apps like Element still lag, even when there's nothing else running.
-It's no secret that since the start of this millenium, software has become drastically less efficient.
+Somehow, simple things like chat apps still lag, even when there's nothing else running.
+It's no secret that since the start of this millenium, software has become much less efficient.

 It has also become less reliable.
 Nearly every graphical program I use has regular bugs and crashes.
 In fact, somehow these programs - such as Firefox - seem to have *more* bugs than they did when I was a child.
 When I have to fill out web forms for government or commercial purposes, I often find the form is buggy or fails to submit with an error message as helpful as "Something went wrong, try again later".
 It is amazing that these institutions with their massive resources and huge teams of programmers can't make a working web page.